Vyxi/Vyxi-s-official-chromatic-scales-pack/README.md

 * Krinkels - creator, owner annd director of the Madness Combat series, made Hank
 * Mike EM - made Happiness Apotheosis and the Happy Hank character
 * AmorAltra - creator of his own self insert oc (I do not support him)
-* Kolalol - a pedo that i hate more than i hate Amor
-* Dirteater098 - another kidsushitoucher that i also hate
 * Animation Magic - creators of Link: The Faces of Evil and the Morshu character
 * ??? - 47 meme
 * Nikitos200 - creator of the love.avi creepypasta (Named as like.avi in 4stor)